Guide · Published Apr 26, 2026 · 20 min read

 Why track brand mentions across multiple AI platforms?

 Cross-model variance is the single biggest blind spot in AI brand tracking.
-ChatGPT and Perplexity surface different brand leaderboards from the same prompt.
-They tend to agree on the top recommended brand somewhere between 60% and 80% of the time, and disagree on positions 2 through 5 most of the time.
+ChatGPT and Perplexity agree on the top recommended brand somewhere between 60-80% of the time (friction AI 40-brand audit, April 2026), and disagree on positions 2-5 most of the time.
 A brand can be mentioned first in ChatGPT, fifth in Claude, and missing entirely in Perplexity.
-Tracking only one model hides two-thirds of the surface where buyers are evaluating you.
+Tracking only one model hides two-thirds of the surface.

 The three models source differently:

 Each model exposes a different failure mode.
 If your brand is missing from ChatGPT but present in Perplexity, your training-data and entity-recognition surface is the gap.
 If you are present in ChatGPT but missing in Perplexity, your live web footprint is thin.
 The diagnostic value of running all three is what tells you which fix to invest in first.
-The full layered diagnostic methodology lives in the 15-prompt AI visibility audit; this guide focuses on the operational side of running it across multiple platforms.
+The full layered diagnostic methodology lives in the 4-step AI visibility audit pillar; this guide focuses on the operational side of running Step 2 across multiple platforms.

 What do you need before you start tracking?